HenryMartinMetaverse/autoscripts/README.md

 ## Introduce

-Automatic play script in [farmersworld](https://play.farmersworld.io/), Automatic mining and repair, automatic replenishment of energy. automatic earn.
+Automatic play script in [farmersworld](https://play.farmersworld.io/), Automatic mining and repair, automatic energy addition.
+Support raising chickens, raising cattle and farming. automatic earn.

 Based on background technology development, high operation efficiency, stable and not crash, a single server can run more than 50 accounts.
 Automatically restarts when the line is offline.
 15%-20% more revenue than front-end scripts, QuickMacro, AutoHotkey
 , etc.